tableau/TabProvision/README.md

 ```
 You will need to get/create this information from your Microsoft Azure accout portal (https://portal.azure.com/ -> Tenant Properties)
 1. The "tenantId" you can get from your Azure AD portal webpage
-2. The "clientId" wil require you to create a new "Application" and specify what permissions it needs
+2. For the "clientId", you need to create a new "Application" and specify what permissions it needs
 (DO THIS CAREFULLY! - IT NEEDS TO BE CORRECT)
     i.
 In the Azure Portal: Go to "App Registrations"
     ii.
 Choose "New Registration" and create a new application.
 When done, you can copy/paste the "Application (client ID)") from here